My favourite gluten free loaves

 M&S gluten free brown seeded loaf

-Perfect gluten free bread to make a sandwich with – it’s nice and soft and I find it holds together really well.
-It’s got a great nutty flavour too and thanks to the added seeds, it feels like you are feeding goodness into your tum!
-Although I have only featured the seeded loaf for now, I have tried most of M&S gluten free breads which are also very good!
+Perfect gluten free bread for making yummy sandwiches!
+It’s nice and soft, and I find it holds together really well.
+It’s got a great nutty flavour, and thanks to the added seeds, it feels like you are feeding goodness into your tum!
+Although I’ve only featured the seeded loaf for now, I have tried most M&S gluten free breads which are also very good!

 M&S gluten free brown seeded loaf